DataBiosphere/toil/docs/tutorial.rst

 similarly A is a *predecessor* of B.

 A parent job's child jobs are run directly after the parent job has completed, and in parallel.
-The follow-on jobs of a job are run after it's child jobs and their successors have completed.
+The follow-on jobs of a job are run after its child jobs and their successors have completed.
 They are also run in parallel.
 Follow-ons allow the easy specification of cleanup tasks that happen after a set of parallel child tasks.
 The following shows a simple example that uses the earlier helloWorld job function::